RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-enterprise/canned-responses/README.md

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\canned-responses-permissions.png)

-## Create a New Canned Response ##
+## Create a New Canned Response

-1. Go to an open LiveChat room, and click a canned response icon in the top-right navigation bar.
-2. Click **New Canned Response**.
-3. Complete the `shortcut` and the `text` field.
+Go to an open LiveChat room, and click a canned response icon in the top-right navigation bar.
+Click **New Canned Response**.
+Fill in the `shortcut` and the `text` field.
+Then click **Save**.
-4. Click **Save**.

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\create-canned-responses.png)

-## Apply a Canned Response ##
+## Apply a Canned Response

-1. Start your message with an exclamation mark (!):
+Start your message with an exclamation mark (`!`):

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\apply-canned-responses.png)

-2. Select the response you need and click **Send**.
+Then select the response you need and click **Send**.

 If you have numerous responses, begin typing the shortcut name to find the necessary response.

 Your canned responses are ready for messaging with users on your server.